 & This is What Happened to Me.

-Practicing meditation has been for the last nine years has changed my life and really my perspective on life.
-I’m going to let you know the benefits, the how-to’s and urge you to meditate every day because I can tell you this all day but it’s really something you have to experience yourself.
+Practicing meditation for the last nine years has changed my life in so many ways and really it’s changed my entire perspective on life.
+I’m going to let you know the benefits, the how-to’s and urge you to meditate every day because I can tell you this all day but it’s really something you have to experience for yourself.

-So let’s talk about it and get into the podcast episode at the end so that we are fully prepared and going into it with the right intentions.
+So let’s talk about meditation and get into the podcast episode.
+Then we’ll go into a guided meditation at the end so that we are fully prepared and going into it with the right intentions.

 For so many people I think there are so many preconceived ideas around how to meditate if it actually does anything for you and what it really is.
 Some people think it’s just fufu or new-age pseudo.
 And others will try it once and say they didn’t feel anything or their mind was wandering too much or they can’t sit still.
 There are so many reasons that people can think of as to why they think it won’t work for them.